 13 Your Partner Is The First Person You Call

-If you get a promotion, adopt a puppy, or just generally have a great day, who's the first person you call with the news?
+If you get a promotion, adopt a puppy, or just generally have a great day, who's the first person you call ?
 If it's your partner, Schmidgall says, that's a good sign.

-And the same is true with bad news.
-If your partner is one of the first people you call, it not only shows you value them, but that they're a source of comfort.
+And the same is true with the bad stuff.
+If your partner is one of the first people you call, it not only shows you value them but that they're a source of comfort.
 And that really is invaluable.

 14 You Feel Like The Best Version Of Yourself

 Do you like who you are around your partner?
 And do they encourage you to be better?
 If they're happy with who you are right now but also boost you up and help you reach goals, you've struck gold,

 Cathy Sullivan-Windt, Ph.D., a licensed psychologist, tells Bustle.